Ph.D. time limitation and extension

 Time-to-degree is a national issue in graduate education.
 The Graduate School concurs with the statement by the Graduate Council at UCLA, summarizing the impact of lengthy times to a degree:

 Overly long times-to-degree are costly to students and the University, decrease the influx of new ideas that come with new students, reduce the productive work-life of holders of advanced degrees, diminish the capacity to meet anticipated faculty renewal needs, make it more difficult to diversify our graduate students and ultimately our faculty, and surely discourage some undergraduates from even considering graduate study.
 Within limits, a shorter time-to-degree is neither synonymous with high quality graduate education nor antithetical to it.
 However, timely progress is a sign of intellectual vigor, competence, and commitment.

 Requesting a time extension

-The Request form must include:
+The time extension request must also include:

 If the advisor, dissertation committee or graduate director does not approve an extension, the student has the right to appeal the decision.
 If the advisor or dissertation committee does not approve the request, the student may appeal to the graduate director, who will meet with the graduate committee to respond to the appeal.
-If the graduate director does not approve the request, the student may appeal to the Graduate School.
+If the graduate committee does not approve the request, the student may appeal to the Graduate School.
 If the Graduate School does not approve the request, the student may appeal to the Provost.